Xbox series S at lowest ever price

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-This Xbox series S Black Friday deal sees the console reduced to its lowest ever price
+This Xbox series S Black Friday deal sees the games console reduced to its lowest ever price

 The best-value gaming device just got even cheaper

-The Black Friday sales have been in full swing this month but as we approach the actual day itself (25 November), we’re starting to see the real bargains emerge from the woodwork.
+The Black Friday sales are in full swing and the real bargains have emerged from the woodwork.

-If you happen to be looking for a discount on gaming products, it’s an especially great time, particularly if you’re in the market for the latest generation of consoles and don’t want to break the bank.
+If you happen to be looking for a discount on gaming, it’s an especially great time, particularly if you’re in the market for the latest generation of consoles and don’t want to break the bank.
 That’s where the Xbox series S comes in.

 Compared with the more powerful series X (£449, Amazon.co.uk), the series S is a digital-only offering in a smaller package that can play the same games as its counterpart, just without the 4K resolution.